and the Elohim

 Eloah (or Eloha) is the singular form of the plural word "Elohim", and would translate to "God", or "Godly being".
 It had been used in the Tanakh and the Bible, especially in the more poetic chapters; At six places it is used to describe "pagan" gods (like in Chronicles 32:15 and Daniel 11:37-8), though in the most cases it is used to refer to the "God of Israel", known in the Tanakh as Yaweh (YHWH) and Jehova (JHVH) in the English and Greek Bible.
 Eloah also doesn't specifically refers to a male being because this word is both male and female in the language of Old Hebrew.

-According to numerous esoteric sources and channeled messages from psychic intuitives; in the beginning there only was the Oneness that was later given many names including: God, Yahweh, Allah, the Divine, the Source, the Creator, the Great Spirit, Nature, the Christos, the Nameless One.
+According to numerous esoteric sources and channeled messages from psychic intuitives; In the beginning there only was the Oneness that was later given many names including: God, Yahweh, Allah, the All, the Father, the Source, the Creator, and the Great Spirit.
 (George Lucas called it: the "Force" in his movie Star Wars (1977), but unfortunately it seems that to this day it is rarely understood as a concept for a transcendent God that is within everything.)
 Because of the desire of companionship and to create, explore and experience the Self, the Oneness took the form of a large multitude of "souls".
 As the "sons" or "children" of God now had the possibility to act independant from each other, one had free will to make their own choices.

 Figuratively spoken - like the cells in a body - one is in a